 City and county ordinances may regulate the careless or negligent discharge or brandishing (displaying) of firearms.
 Check your local laws before handling or discharging firearms.

-Parting Thoughts on Handgun Laws in South Carolina
+Download Our Free Book on Gun Laws in South Carolina

-Numerous citizens own guns and use them for self defense, target shooting, hunting, and other lawful purposes.
+Numerous citizens own guns and use them for self-defense, target shooting, hunting, and other lawful purposes.
 If you’re a gun owner or thinking about purchasing a gun, you should familiarize yourself with the laws on guns so that you don’t get caught accidentally violating a law.
 Concealed weapons permit classes provide good education on both gun laws and gun safety, so consider taking one.
-Accidental discharges are all too common and can result in death, terrible injury, and criminal prosecution.
-The number one and two rules when handling guns are (1) always pretend they are loaded, even if you are sure in your mind they aren’t, and (2) never point the gun at someone even if you believe it isn’t loaded.